Pear1y/Pear1y/README.md

 -->

 - 😄 I’m Pear1y.
-- 🔭 I’m part of the CSG security team, interested in Web Security and IOT.
+- 🔭 I’m member of the CSG security team, interested in Web Security and IOT.
 - 🌱 I’m currently learning Java and Go.